grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 Follow the instruction and input your bot token, your bot token will be uploaded and encrypted.

 ::: tip
-Replace `BOT_TOKEN` with your value if you change the environment variable name in the previous step.
+You can change to whatever name you want for the environment variables, but keep in mind that you do the same in following steps.
 :::

+Inside the function `fetch()`, we create a bot with `BOT_TOKEN` which replies "Hello, world!" when it receives `/start`.

 ## Deploying Your Bot